getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 nelson.network.external-host = "nelson.yourco.com"
 ```

-Whilst not recommended, but you can also use an IP address here if you do not have an internal domain name server.
+Whilst not recommended, you can also use an IP address here if you do not have an internal domain name server.

 ```
 nelson.network.external-host = "10.10.1.11"